News and Blog Articles

 Basically, pruning in the fall is leaving your wounded tree vulnerable to infections and infestations that may actually kill it.

 The rule of thumb when it comes to pruning in winter is to wait until after the coldest days have passed.
-For the Athens area, the coldest part of winter is in January, which makes the best time to prune in winter mid- to late-February.
+For the Athens area, the coldest part of winter is in January and early February, which makes the best time to prune in winter late February and early March.

 Winter isn’t the only time you can prune live growth, though.
 If you’re looking to redirect some growth, then late spring or early summer is the best time to do it.
 Redirecting growth basically just means if you want to encourage your tree to grow in a different direction – like say, away from the powerlines or your roof.
-Redirecting can also refer to if you want to encourage a specific leader on a tree with more than one.
+Redirecting can also refer to if you want to encourage a specific leader to become dominant on a tree with more than one trunk.

 Flowering Tree Pruning